DomiKamu/OhmerPrems/docs/modules/FranKe/Manual.md

 ![](_img/StepRecordingCables.png)

+Please notice the velocities are used by melodic tracks exclusively.
+However, while step-recording, the velocities are recorded for either melodic or modulation (CV OUT) tracks, this feature is useful in case you'll change the track role, later, from modulation to melodic track.

-Please notice the velocities concern melodic tracks exclusively.
-The cable to (temporary) **VEL.** input jack is useless in following situations:
-- You are using left-side "piano" momentary buttons to set a note or voltage, or editing a step by turning the related step encoder.
+The cable to (temporary) **VEL.** input jack is useless in case you're using left-side "piano" momentary buttons to set a note (or voltage), or you're editing steps by turning the related step encoders.
-- You are recording over modulation (CV OUT) tracks only.

-:information_source: In case you don't use a MIDI controller (but only left-side buttons and step encoders), it's useless to connect the cables!
+:information_source: In case you don't use a MIDI controller (but only left-side "piano" momentary buttons, and step encoders to edit), it's useless to connect the cables to a MIDI-based module(s).

-:warning: While step-recording is active, both reverse play, pendulum play and CV1 inputs jacks are disabled (because they're used for pitch, gate and velocity).
+:warning: While step-recording is active, both reverse play, pendulum play and CV1 inputs jacks are disabled as main functions.

-Following animation (10 sec. per image) shows the step-recording process, via a MIDI controller:
+Following animation (10 sec. per image) shows the step-recording process by using a MIDI controller:

 ![](_img/AnimStepRecMIDIv2.gif)